bigfont/Bromance2013/gitCheatsheet.md

 - Working directory
 - Snapshot
 - Staging Area aka Index
+- Repository
+- Remote
+- Upstream

 ## Git File Statuses

 __Untracked__
+- Git is not tracking changes in these files.
+- Git will state "untracked files present" until you either add them or ignore them.
 - "Untracked files"
 - Create a new file in your working directory.
-- Remove a tracked file.
+- Remove a tracked file from the index.

 __Tracked__
-- Add an untracked file.
+- Git is tracking changes in these files.
-- Tracked files can be unmodified, modified, or staged.
+- Tracked files are always in at least one of three states: unmodified, modified, or staged.
+- Tracked files can be both modified and staged!

 __Unmodified__
-- Commit a staged file.
+- Git notices no file differences between your working directory and your repository.
+- "nothing to commit, working directory clean"
+- Stage all modified files then commit.

 __Modified__
+- Git notices that you have made changes to a file but have not yet staged those changes.
 - "Changes not staged for commit"
-- Edit an unmodified file (i.e. edit a file that is already tracked).
+- Edit an unmodified file.
+- Edit a staged file.

 __Staged__
+- Git will include these file changes in your next commit.
 - "Changes to be committed"
+- Add an untracked file (the file is immediately staged; it skips both unmodified and modified statuses)
 - Stage a modified file.

-# Recording Changes to the Repository
+# Record changes to the repository

+Open PowerShell and navigate to C:/

+     cd C:\

+Create a new directory.

+     New-Item -type dir -name practiceGit
+     cd practiceGit

+Create a git repository.

+    git init

+List the contents of a directory including hidden files.

+    ls -force

+*Delete a git repository.*

+    remove-item -force -recurse .git

+*Delete a directory.*

+    cd..
+    remove-item practiceGit

+Repeat without delete.

+    cd C:\
+    New-Item -type dir -name practiceGit
+    cd practiceGit
+    git init

 Check the status of your files.

     git status

-Track and stage an untracked file OR stage a modified file.
+Create a new file.

+    New-Item -type file -name readme.md
+    ls
-    git add [filename]
+    git status

+Start tracking a file (this also stages the new file).

-    git add [directory]
+    git add readme.md

-Remove files.
-I.e. untrack a file, commit (without a message), and remove the file from your working directory, all at once.

-... remove an untracked file.

-    git rm [filename]
+    git status

-... remove a staged file.
+*Remove a staged file.*

-    git rm -f [filename]
+    git rm -f readme.md
+    ls

+Repeat without delete.

+    git status
+    New-Item -type file -name readme.md
+    git add readme.md

-... untrack a staged file.
+Stop tracking a staged file.

-    git rm --cached [filename]
+    git rm --cached readme.md
+    git status

+Delete a file.

+    remove-item -name readme.md
+    git status

+Create a new file and start tracking it.

+    New-Item -type file -name readme.md
+    git add readme.md
+    git status

-Commit staged files.
+Commit staged changes.

+    git commit -m "Added a readme file, because this will help users."

+Remove an unmodified file.

-    git commit
+    git rm readme.md

-... add the diffs to the commit message editor.

-    git commit -v
+    git st

-... add add a commit message inline.

-    git commit -m "Did x because y."
+    git commit -m "Removed readme.md, because it was annoying to users."

-... automatically stage all tracked files.
+Create a new file.

+    new-item -type file -name readme.md
+    ls
-    git commit -a
+    git st

-Rename a file.
+Remove a staged file.

+    git add -A
+    git st
+    git rm readme.md -f
-    git mv file_from file_to
+    git st
+    ls

 ## Exercise with posh-git